 Animal Historiography: Methods and Theory

 Animal historians, and philosophers, have had to think hard about what we mean by ‘animal’ and, but implication, what we mean by ‘human’.
 For a thoughtful and influential essay on the theoretical problems of animal history and its historiographic genealogy, then Erica Fudge, ‘A left-handed blow: writing the history of animals’, in Nigel Rothfels ed.
 Representing Animals (Bloomington, 2003), pp. 3-18 is a good place to start.
 This whole collection may also be useful.
 If this gets you interested in the philosophical ‘problem’ of animals, then have a bash at Jacques Derrida, ‘The animal that therefore I am (more to follow)’, Critical Inquiry, vol. 28, no. 3 (2002), pp. 369-418—but fair warning, it is not easy going!
 You should also look into the amazing work of Donna Haraway.
 More accessible and with some wonderfully interesting historical material is Joanna Bourke, What it means to be human: reflections from 1791 to the present (London, 2011), although it sticks pretty much on Britain and the US, albeit with some reflections on Haiti.
 For a classic in the genre covering the early modern period, from which Bourke picks up, it might be worth reading Keith Thomas, Man and the Natural World: Changing Attitudes in England 1500-1800 (London, 1984), particularly the first chapter, that has some suggestive material on how early empire shaped and informed understandings of animals.
 A recent overview of the methodological roots of animal history, and the potential impact that it can have on history as a discipline, see Hilda Kean, ‘Challenges for Historians Writing Animal Human History: What Is Really Enough?’, Anthrozoos, vol. 25, no. 1 (2012), pp. 57-72.
-In a critical intervention, that asks why non-White theorists of race have often been overlooked in animal studies, Iman Jackson Zakiyyah, ‘Animal: New Directions in the Theorization of Race and Posthumanism’, Feminist Studies, vol. 39, no. 3 (2013), pp. 669-685, excavates the Eurocentric liberal-humanist assumptions to post-humanism.
 These will hopefully get you thinking about what is at stake in animal history and help you to think critically about the human/non-human binary.
 Perhaps the most far-reaching engagement with thinking through animals and racial discourses is Zakiyyah Iman Jackson, Becoming Human: Matter and Meaning in an Antiblack World (New York, 2020) which exposes the liberal humanism lurking in antihumanist critical animal studies engagements with race.
 In opposition to this, she posits a powerful methodology based from the writings of Black thinkers that refuse this humanism and its animal exclusions.
 A must read, really.

 The next problem for animal historians is the difficulties facing them uncovering and conceptualizing the role that animals play in history.
 If you want to read something on the more ‘extreme’ end of animal history, where animal history is being linked directly to the demand for animal rights, have a read of Jason Hribal, ‘“Animals are part of the working class”: a challenge to labor history’, Labor History, vol. 44, no. 4 (2003), pp. 435-453.
 Would love to hear your thoughts on this!
 For a related intervention into labour history, but rooted in South Asia, Heeral Chhabra, “Animal Labourers and the Law in Colonial India”, South Asia Research, vol. 39, no. 2 (2019), pp. 166-183 is a great blend of theory and insights into legal history.
 For more on the problems of agency, Brett L. Walker, ‘Animals and the Intimacy of History’, History and Theory, vol. 52, no. 4 (2013), pp. 45-67 asks us what it means for historians to consider the fact that humans can become food for other creatures—gruesome but provocative.
 It is part of an excellent special collection theorising the place of animals in history.
 Some good articles in this collections include: Erica Fudge, ‘Milking Other Men’s Beasts’, History and Theory, vol. 52, no. 4 (2013), pp. 13-28 that applies today’s knowledge of animal welfare to explore the sensory history of animals in the past; and Mahesh Rangarajan, ‘Animals with Rich Histories: The Case of the Lions of Gir Forest, Gujarat, India’, History and Theory, vol. 52, no. 4 (2013), pp. 109-127, that considers the implications for historians of the capacity of lions to pass down memories.
 With a focus on the history of South Africa, Sandra Swart, ‘“But Where’s the Bloody Horse?”: Textuality and Corporeality in the “Animal Turn”’, Journal of Literary Studies, vol. 23, no. 3 (2007), pp. 271-292 explores the textual and the material presences of animals in history in order to argue for animal studies’ utility, but at the same time points out that it might not constitute a fundamental change in methodology.